syncfusion-content/uwp-docs/uwp/Ribbon/ToolTip-Support.md

 ---
 layout: post
-title: ToolTip Support in UWP Ribbon control | Syncfusion
+title: ToolTip Support in UWP SfRibbon | Syncfusion®
-description: Learn here all about ToolTip Support in Syncfusion UWP Ribbon (SfRibbon(Touch Ribbon)) control and more.
+description: Learn about the ToolTip Support in the Syncfusion® UWP SfRibbon control, used to display small information while hovering over the ribbon controls.
 platform: uwp
-control: SfRibbon (Touch Ribbon)
+control: SfRibbon
 documentation: ug
 ---

-# ToolTip Support in UWP Ribbon
+# ToolTip Support in UWP SfRibbon

 Ribbon Controls support tooltips that are used to display small information while hovering the mouse over them.